-Yet another in a seemingly endless series of articles blaming patients for all that’s wrong in health care is running in Modern Healthcare.
-The 3-part series entitled Channeling Choice looks at how patients (people like you and I) just aren’t making the kinds of choices and engaging in the kinds of behaviors experts think we are should.
+Yet another in a seemingly endless series of articles blaming patients for all that’s wrong in healthcare is running in Modern Healthcare.
+The 3-part series, entitled Channeling Choice, looks at how patients (people like you and me) just aren’t making the kinds of choices and engaging in the kinds of behaviors experts think we should.

 Glad you asked.
 In the ideal world at a minimum here is what I would expect to happen:

-- Mary’s doctor would validate Mary’s understanding of the above by employ basis “teach back” communication methods
+- Mary’s doctor would validate Mary’s understanding of the above by employ basic “teach back” communication methods.

 Please take note of the importance of the physician’s patient communication skills in the ideal world.

-It should come as no surprise therefore that in a separate study of patients in a Cardiology Clinic over half (55%) of patient diagnosed with Congested Heart Failure were unable to accurately recall or agree with their physician’s diagnosis of CHF.
+It should come as no surprise, therefore, that in a separate study of patients in a Cardiology Clinic, over half (55%) of patients diagnosed with Congested Heart Failure were unable to accurately recall or agree with their physician’s diagnosis of CHF.

-Demonstrates her understanding of the above by the physician’s use of “teach back” -Patient teach-back is a communication technique where the clinician asks the patient to repeat back what they were told to make sure the patient understood what was said by the clinician.
-A 2012 study found that to the extent that patient teach-back is sporadically employed and only then in instances where the physician and patient were of a different culture, ethnicity or language.
+Patient teach-back is a communication technique where the clinician asks the patient to repeat back what they were told to make sure the patient understood what was said by the clinician.

-In particular, patients who speak a language other than English, are of Black/African-American race/ethnicity, those with advanced age, and those with fewer years of formal education were more like to experience patient teach-back than their counter English-speaking, white, educated counter parts.
-Giving Mary’s clinicians the benefit of the doubt, let’s assume she had a 50-50 chance of have benefits from patient teach-back at some point in her treatment.
+In particular, patients who speak a language other than English, are of Black/African-American race/ethnicity, those with advanced age, and those with fewer years of formal education were more likely to experience patient teach-back than their counter English-speaking, white, educated counterparts.
+Giving Mary’s clinicians the benefit of the doubt, let’s assume she had a 50-50 chance of having benefits from patient teach-back at some point in her treatment.

-If hospitals, health plans and physicians expect patients to change their behavior, they themselves have to change the way their think about, communicate and relate to patients (aka people).
+If hospitals, health plans, and physicians expect patients to change their behavior, they themselves have to change the way they think about, communicate to, and relate to patients (a.k.a. people).
 They themselves have to become truly patient-centered more engaging to patients…from the patient’s perspective!

 Sign up for the Adopt One! newsletter for more information.